What skills and metrics CX teams need in e-commerce: An analysis

 Maestro + Zendesk

-MaestroQA pulls Zendesk ticket information directly into its powerful platform, enabling CX managers to grade tickets, assign lessons in supported learning management systems, and perform deep analyses into the root cause of common ticket issues.
+MaestroQA pulls Zendesk ticket information directly into its powerful platform, enabling CX managers to grade tickets, assign lessons in supported learning management systems and perform deep analyses into the root cause of common ticket issues.
 For essential e-commerce insights, download the full report here.

-Net Promoter and NPS are registered U.S. trademarks, and Net Promoter Score and Net Promoter System are service marks, of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.
+Net Promoter and NPS are registered U.S. trademarks, and Net Promoter Score and Net Promoter System are service marks of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.

-CX Maturity among SMBs of North America
+The State of CX Maturity among SMBs of Europe

 Zendesk partnered with ESG Research to build a framework around CX maturity and CX success to help leaders at small and mid-sized businesses (SMBs) identify where they stand and build a roadmap for the future.